About Me.

 My Therapeutic Style:

-Clients come to therapy for a number of reasons, such as identity shifts, grief and loss, perinatal and parenthood struggles, low self-esteem, trauma, life transitions, relationship & family struggles, and spiritual crises.
 Whatever your pull to come to therapy, I acknowledge the courage it takes to participate in your healing.
 Through person-centered and feminist approaches, I collaborate with clients in the process of re-defining who they are that feels the most authentic to themselves.
 My clinical "toolbox" includes mindfulness, a trauma-informed lens, existentialism, diversity practices, and a nonjudgmental stance.

 Additionally, I am curious about how our marginalized identities and/or privileges influence how we see ourselves and our relationships with others.
 Ultimately, I hope that we can partner with your courage and figure out together how we can answer the questions you may have about your experiences and struggles.